We compare what's there to find the best deals for you.

 Belfast can be a gateway to multiple European destinations.
 If you fancy a little Vitamin D, for example, look for cheap flights from Belfast International Airport to the volcanic island of Lanzarote, where you will find beaches, lunar-like lava fields, and wineries.

 And for a Mediterranean city break from Belfast, fly to the captivating cobbled town of Palma.
-Aer Lingus run flights to Palma from Belfast City, while Thomas Cook, Thomson, Jet2 and easyJet all operate services from Belfast International.
+Aer Lingus run flights to Palma from Belfast City, while Thomas Cook, TUI, Jet2 and easyJet all operate services from Belfast International.